atlashruggin.com

 SL Feature: by Deborah Brand Probst

-When I turned 40 I declared to all my friends, “Well I guess I better start liking cruises.”
-So I planned this elaborate 3 week vacation to island hop the Greek Islands with a long stint in a fabulous villa that I rented in Santorini.
-But!
-Before that, being consumate adventurers, we started with a long weekend in Istanbul.
-And while I adored every minute of that sunkissed olive and wine filled Greek and Turkish island hop, I fell in love with Istanbul.
-“I could live here,” I said to myself unfairly after only 4 days while we waited to depart on our cruise.
-I don’t know why I took so long to come back after this revelation, but now here we are.; Mark to excitedly see for the first time and me anxious to see if she still lived up to the incredibly huge hype she had in my memory.
-And she did.
+And while I adored every minute of that sun-kissed, olive and wine-filled Greek and Turkish island-hopping adventure, I fell head over heels for Istanbul.
+‘I could live here,’ I said to myself somewhat unfairly after only four days, while we waited to depart on our cruise.
+I don’t know why it took me so long to return after this revelation, but now here we are: Mark, eager to experience the city for the first time, and me, anxious to see if it still lived up to the incredibly high expectations I had formed in my memory.
+And it did.

 “In Istanbul, you can turn a corner and find something extraordinary”